AGE90/prueba-tecnica-proteccion/docs/install.md

 - Use `poetry update` to update dependencies
 - Check `pyproject.toml` for all available dependency groups and their purposes

-You're now all set to start developing with **Prueba TÃ©cnica ProtecciÃ³n**!
+You're now all set to start developing with **Prueba Técnica Protección**!